 The risk involved in switching from automated mode to manual control mode must be as low as possible.
 Therefore, it is expected that especially the change from one mode to the other is an essential part of testing on a private test ground or test track or in simulation.
-The testing organisation should ensure that switching between modes is tested sufficiently before testing on roads, which are publicly accessible in order to eliminate risks or minimise them as much as possible
+The testing organisation should ensure that switching between modes is tested sufficiently before testing on public roads in order to eliminate risks or minimise them as much as possible.